-In New Zealand there are strict biosecurity standards, and nearly every container is inspected.
+In New Zealand, there are strict biosecurity standards, and nearly every container is inspected.
 A private container, if you choose to send one, will likely be opened and inspected.
-The delivery of your things might be done in moving van rather than the container, depending on final destination.
+The delivery of your things might be done in a moving van rather than a container, depending on the final destination.

 When you import used goods in your shipment, you are usually not charged import duties.
 If you are a returning Kiwi, you can send a shipment duty-free so long as you have been out of the country for 21 months and are sending used goods.

-There is a tax on newer items known as the GST (goods and service tax), which is similar to a sales tax.
+There is a tax on newer items known as the GST (goods and service tax), similar to a sales tax.
 The rate is 15%.
-If you are importing new items, or some things that don’t meet New Zealand’s import criteria, you will be charged at this rate.
+If you are importing new items or some things that don’t meet New Zealand’s import criteria, you will be charged at this rate.
 If you are relocating to New Zealand, you need to check the specific import and customs regulations, as they are strict for some things.
-Much information is available on line, and permit requested can be filled in on the web when needed.
+Much information is available online, and permit requests can be filled in on the web when needed.
 See the links below in this article.
 It is recommended triple checking with a New Zealand consulate.

-Importing alcohol to New Zealand can be done, but it will be taxed and there is no special allotment for immigrants.
-There is an intricate scale of alcohol types, total alcohol amount and tax rates.
+Importing alcohol to New Zealand can be done, but it will be taxed, and there is no special allotment for immigrants.
+There is an intricate scale of alcohol types, total alcohol amount, and tax rates.
 You will likely end up paying as much as you would locally.
-It is best to bring only especially valuable bottles.
+It is best to bring only precious bottles.
 Mostly, New Zealand welcomes retirees for permanent residence only if they have children who are permanent residents of the country.
 You might still be eligible for a two year temporary retirement visa that can be renewed if you continue to meet the visa requirements.

 International Moving to New Zealand Checklist